crypto-org-chain/chain-docs/docs/resources/blocks-and-transactions.md

 This is commonly seen in most message types.
 It represents a list of tokens.

 At the time of writing there will only be a single entry in this array because `basecro` (or `basetcro` in Croeseid Testnet) is the only supported asset on Crypto.org Chain.
-However, after IBC transfer and other coins issuance methods are enabled, there will be more asset types, the coin source tracing and their denomination can be found in [here](https://github.com/cosmos/cosmos-sdk/blob/master/docs/architecture/adr-001-coin-source-tracing.md)
+However, after IBC transfer and other coins issuance methods are enabled, there will be more asset types, the coin source tracing and their denomination can be found [here](https://github.com/cosmos/cosmos-sdk/blob/master/docs/architecture/adr-001-coin-source-tracing.md)

 **Example**: